u7122029/autoeval_baselines/README.md

 given its performance on a self-supervised task.
 In a broader sense, it will be much easier to verify if a given supervised task can have a model fitted to it with sufficiently high performance - all before any time or human resources are spent generating labels.

-### Related Work

-#### Image Classification - Self-Supervised Task Performance

-Aside from the work that this repository was forked from [ref], our work also focuses on the findings of [ref] which observed a strong linear correlation between a model's performance on image classification and rotation prediction over MNIST, CIFAR10 and ImageNet, where for each dataset, different models were used.
-Our work keeps the dataset (i.e:
-CIFAR-10) fixed, and we test various models on this dataset to verify that the linear correlation between classification accuracy and rotation prediction accuracy is preserved.
-In the future work section of the same paper, the writers also remark that there is a strong linear correlation between classification accuracy and jigsaw classification accuracy.
-We verify this finding in our work as well.

-#### CIFAR-10 Dataset

-#### ResNet

-#### DenseNet

-#### MobileNetv2

-#### ShuffleNet

-#### RepVGG

-#### Image Classification

-#### Self-Supervised Tasks

 ## Datasets